karlpip/MandM-bridge/README.md

 To run the script as a service you can use the provided service file under `examples/`, just change the paths before.

+To send bigger images to murmur you have to set: \
+`imagemessagelength=0` \
+In your mumble.ini.
+This disables the length limit of messages containing images.

 ## Licencse

 Copyright 2022 Karl Piplies